ClojureBridge/board/checklist_for_new_board.md

 - add she or he to the ClojureBridge group on LastPass

 #### Google Apps account
-- should have xxx@clojurebridge.org at Google Apps account [Note] $5/person each month will be added up to a current charge.
+- should have xxx@clojurebridge.org email account at Google Apps

+  [Note] $5/person each month will be added up to a current charge.